 - Make sure your crawl space and attics are properly sealed.
 This requires specific knowledge and expertise, and should often be left to a professional.
 What you’re looking to have done is for the interior walls and ceilings thoroughly sealed from outside air flow.
 This will cut down on the possibility of excessive moisture build up in your crawl space or attic, moisture which can damage insulation as well as lead to the growth of mildew and mold colonies.

 - Carefully inspect the insulation in your crawl space and attic.
 Pay special attention to this step, as insulation is a prime nesting area for rodents.
 Your insulation may have been previously damaged by rodents or other animals, from excessive moisture build up, or it may not have been properly installed in the first place.
 If any of these conditions exist, have it replaced with good, quality insulation by a professional.

 4. Utilize Ongoing Rodent Prevention

 Once a rodent infestation problem has been addressed, the last thing you want to happen is for it to reappear.
-This is where contracting with a professional pest control service comes in.
-Regular, periodic assessments and treatment for pests is the surest way to keep them away.
+This is where contracting with a professional animal exclusion service comes in.
+Regular, periodic assessments and treatment for animals is the surest way to keep them away.

 Keeping Out Rodents Before They Arrive

-Stay one step ahead of those nasty pests and begin pest-proofing your house today.
+Stay one step ahead of those nasty animals and begin animal-proofing your house today.
 Using the above steps for creating a crawl space and attic that says “No!” to rodents, ensure the safety of your home and the health of your family.
 And, if you need any help with the dirty work, contact Clean Crawls today.